executium/trending-historical-cryptocurrency-news/README.md

 ### C++  SDK
 The [C++ SDK for crypto trending news](https://github.com/executium/trending-historical-cryptocurrency-news/tree/master/c%2B%2B-sdk) is available for use.
 Please review the README.md as there are several options available for the `c++` installation with both `linux` and `windows` methods.

+### ASP.net  SDK
+The [ASP.net SDK for cryptocurrency trending news](https://github.com/executium/trending-historical-cryptocurrency-news/tree/master/asp.net-sdk) is available for use.
+Please review the README.md for installation instructions.

 ### C# SDK
 The [C# SDK for crypto trending news](https://github.com/executium/trending-historical-cryptocurrency-news/tree/master/c%23-sdk) is available for use.
 Please review the README.md available there for more information on how to configure the C# files.